Twin Cities Panahgahs Serve 20,000 People Last Week - UrduPoint

 Twin Cities 'Panahgahs' Serve 20,000 People Last Week

-'Panahgahs'-shelter homes- have become a beacon of hope for the daily wage earners, whose number witness a steady increase in twin cities of Rawalpindi and Islamabad with reopening of multiple sectors in the country to keep the economy on track amid the coronavirus pandemic

-ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Jun, 2020 ) :'Panahgahs'-shelter homes- have become a beacon of hope for the daily wage earners, whose number witness a steady increase in twin cities of Rawalpindi and Islamabad with reopening of multiple sectors in the country to keep the economy on track amid the coronavirus pandemic.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Jun, 2020 ) :'Panahgahs'-shelter homes- have become a beacon of hope for the daily wage earners, whose number witness a steady increase in twin cities of Rawalpindi and Islamabad with reopening of multiple sectors in the country to keep the economy on track amid the coronavirus restrictions.

 "There is a steady increase in number of daily wage earners, visiting 'Panahghas' of the twin cities for food and overnight stay.
 During the last week, more than 20,000 people were served lunch and dinner at six facilities," Prime Minister's Focal Person on Panahgahs Naseem ur Rehman told the media during his visit to the 'Sabzi Mandi Shelter Home'.